Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 Note:

 The current rating of a car relay determines the amount of current that it can safely handle without overheating or malfunctioning.
-They are used in a variety of automotive applications to protect circuits and control heavy-load devices such as motors and pumps.
+They are used in a variety of automotive appliances to protect circuits and manage heavy-load devices such as motors and pumps.
 They are available in a variety of shapes and sizes to suit the needs, thereby, it is important to choose the right one from a reputable manufacturer to ensure that it functions well and protects the circuits it controls.

 As you can see, learning normally open and closed relay is no more a mystery, anyone can learn in a few minutes.